groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/docx.en.md

       content: |
         ```csharp {style=abap}
-        // Load the document into a Signature instance
+        // Initialize a Signature object with the specified document path
-        using (Signature signature = new Signature("input.pptx"))
+        using (Signature signature = new Signature("input.docx"))
         {
-            // Create a new TextSignOptions object
+            // Create an instance of TextSearchOptions to encompass all pages
-            TextSignOptions options = new TextSignOptions("John Smith")
+            TextSearchOptions options = new TextSearchOptions()
             {
-                // Configure all the necessary options
-                Left = 50,
-                Top = 200,
-                ForeColor = Color.Red
+                AllPages = true
             };

-            // Persist the signed document to local storage
+            // Execute a search to identify any text-based signatures in the document
-            SignResult result = signature.Sign("output.pptx", options);
+            List<TextSignature> signatures = signature.Search<TextSignature>(options);
+            Console.WriteLine($"\nSource document contains following text signature(s).");

+            // Compile a list of detected signatures for detailed examination
+            foreach (TextSignature textSignature in signatures)
+            {
+                Console.WriteLine($"Found Text signature at page {textSignature.PageNumber} with type
+                    [{textSignature.SignatureImplementation}] and text '{textSignature.Text}'.");
+            }
         }

         ```

 ############################# More features ############################